Tech, Drugs, and Rock n’ Roll

 The Office of Technology Development focuses on the idea of maximizing collisions and minimizing friction.
 TDRR focuses on the first half of that mission statement, attempting to galvanize our attendees into making connections (collisions) which develop into long lasting collaborations.

 Another exciting feature of our unique event is the Innovator of the Year award.
 This award seeks to highlight translational research at Boston University by recognizing an entrepreneurial faculty member who translates his/her world-class research into inventions and innovations that benefit humankind.
-Our past winners have been Mark Grinstaff (2010), Avrum Spira (2011), James Collins (2012), Ted Moustakas (2013), Mark Crovella (2014), and Dr. David J. Salant (2015).
+Our past winners have been Mark Grinstaff (2010), Avrum Spira (2011), James Collins (2012), Ted Moustakas (2013), Mark Crovella (2014), Dr. David J. Salant (2015), and Ed Damiano (2016).

 The event prides itself on finding a great band every year to provide lively music and create a relaxed atmosphere for networking.
 Each year we choose a unique band that fully encapsulates the Rock n’ Roll aspect of our event.
 In the past, our headlining musical acts have been Joshua Tree, Lou Pride, Brendan James, Parsonsfield, and Kingsley Flood.

 The Office of Technology Development is grateful for our many generous sponsors.
-Our past year’s sponsors include Nixon Peabody, Sanofi, Pfizer, Shore Chan DePumpo LLP, and Roche Innovation Center.
-If you’re interested in sponsorship, please contact Susan Mulrean at email@example.com.
+This year’s sponsors include Nixon Peabody, Sanofi, and Shore Chan DePumpo LLP.
+If you’re interested in sponsorship, please contact Susan Mulrean at firstname.lastname@example.org.